 “Learning and growing together”

-Drama therapy allows children and young people to express their emotions safely using creative distance.
+Play therapy allows children and young people to express their emotions safely using creative distance.
 This can be achieved through using masks, role play, toys, puppets and stories.
 These techniques also enable children and young people to develop positive socialisation skills, self-esteem and emotional literacy.
-Drama therapy takes place at school for some students on a referral basis.
+Play therapy takes place at school for some students on a referral basis.
 Reasons for a referral can include:

 - Learning disabilities